Gears of War (comics): "Harper's Story"

 In the comic, Jonathan Harper tells his own story.
 His story begins as his squad cheers on as the train carrying the Lightmass Bomb took off.
 Later he tells how he and his squad witnessed the bombing and thought it was beautiful.
 When he states the Locust weren't completely wiped out, he stated a new threat emerged, Rust Lung.
 He said several soldiers were tested for a new disease, Michael Barrick called it Rust Lung.
 Vivian Merriweather told Jon he didn't have Rust Lung, but he was unable to handle fighting which Jon took offense of.
 He was later given medicine.
 He was sent down into the hollows for Operation Hollow Storm.
 He was later captured and got very ill.
 He escaped the prison he was captured in, the same one as Maria's, and rescued a family evacuating out of Jacinto by taking some bullets where he perished near the sinkhole.

 "Barren"

 Following a distress signal from the overrun city of Jilane, Delta Squad is dispatched to investigate with the help of a unique "scout" named Alex.
-The team, with the help of Sigma Squad, will explore one of the darker elements of the Gears universe, and to tell this unique and harrowing tale, series writer Joshua Ortega will be joined by Epic Games president Mike Capps.
+The team, with the help of Sigma Squad, will explore one of the darker elements of the Gears of War universe, and to tell this unique and harrowing tale, series writer Joshua Ortega will be joined by Epic Games president Mike Capps.